oddbird/oddsite/content/talks/agile-systems-workshop.rst

 Agile Systems Workshop
 ======================

-- Using tempaltes and pre-processors for pattern-making in CSS and HTML.
+- Using templates and pre-processors for pattern-making in CSS and HTML.
 - Designing and integrating toolkits that force pattern-making.
 - Examples of what we've done, where we've failed, and where we're headed.